jmacdotorg/Spoilerific/README.md

 1. Install all the CPAN modules listed as requirements in Makefile.PL.
 (Consider using `cpanm`.)

+1. Update `t/conf/spoilerific.conf` with your application's Twitter credentials.

 1. Run `prove -l lib t` and make sure all the tests pass.

 1. Run `script/spoilerific_server.pl -r -d`.
 If it succeeds (and prints a lot of neatly formatted debug information to the terminal), you should be able to access the app at `http://localhost:3000`.